bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+First you must declare a class component by extending the React.Component parent class.
+Then, use the constructor function to set up some state.
+You must also include super() since we are calling extends.
+This is necessary for to have access to "this".
+Once that is taken care of, we use the life-cycle method render to add some UI to the DOM.

 2. Describe the different phases of the component lifecycle.

+The first phase is birth/mounting.
+In this phase, the render method is invoked and componentDidMount gets called.  componentDidMount is used to define whatever initial data you want access to.

+The next phase is Growth/updating.  in this phase, you're updating component data using setState and shouldComponentUPdate.

+The last phase is the Death/Un-mounting phase.
+This is where the component is removed from the screen.

 3. Demonstrate an understanding of class component lifecycle methods.

+componentDidMount is used to define initial data that we want access to. shouldComponentUpdate is a mehtod used to stop a component from calling render componentWillUnmount is used for cleanup.

 4. Define stateful logic.

+Stateful logic is concepts built into a component.
+It deals with state in the component.

 5. Describe how to test a React component with React Testing Library.

+Import - import the react-testing-library
+Arrange - render the component that will be used for testing.
+Act - use methods that will be able to perform tests that may or may not fail such as getByText.
+Assert - Assertain that the component has been rendered using the expect method.

+finally, run the test using npm test

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.